Headings

 WCAG 2.4.6

-Heading Markup Use real headings: Text that acts as a heading visually or structurally SHOULD be designated as a true heading (<h1>, <h2>, etc.) in the markup. best practice
+Heading Markup Use Real Headings: Text that acts as a heading visually or structurally MUST be designated as a true heading (<h1>, <h2>, etc.) in the markup.
+Required

-Heading Markup for Headings Only: Text that does not act as a heading visually or structurally SHOULD NOT be marked as a heading.
+Heading Markup for Headings Only: Text that does not act as a heading visually or structurally MUST NOT be marked as a heading.

 Outline/Hierarchy of Content